Staibdance Summer Intensive in Italy

 Anna was recognized as “Best Dancer” in Atlanta by ArtsATL.org in 2018 and has been internationally recognized in her collaborative work with: Association Manifeste (Toulouse, France) in which she performed in several public corner spaces across France and the U.S., and in her work with Niv Sheinfeld and Oren Laor performed in Tel Aviv, Israel.

-Sarah Hillmer has dedicated over 19 years to the professional dance world as a dancer, assistant to choreographers, ballet master, stager, educator, and creator.
+Sarah Hillmer has 20+ years of experience in the professional dance world as a dancer, rehearsal director, assistant to choreographers, stager, educator, creator and arts administrator.

-Sarah is an active member of the Atlanta dance scene, serving as a guest teacher for Kennesaw State University, Brenau University, Spelman College, Emory University and Terminus Modern Ballet Theatre.
 As a choreographer, Sarah has been commissioned to create work for Atlanta Ballet’s Wabi Sabi, Backside of the Tent Productions, Emory Dance Company and Admix Project.
-In 2019, Sarah was a co-collaborator with George Staib on staibdance’s production of “fence”, which was funded by a grant from the New England Foundation for the Arts, National Dance Project.
+Sarah has been a co-collaborator with George Staib on two productions; fence in 2019, which was funded by a grant from the New England Foundation for the Arts, National Dance Project, and Dido & Aeneas in 2023, a collaboration with the Atlanta Baroque Orchestra.

-Sarah currently serves as the Executive Director for staibdance.
-During her tenure she has planned and managed 6 national tours, 2 world premieres, annual workshops, (MC)2-Atlanta’s first multi-cultural dance festival, as well as a docuseries based on (MC)2 and a podcast series, Secret Architecture: the process of process.
+As an arts administrator, Sarah currently serves as staibdance’s Executive Director.
+During her 5-year tenure she has planned and managed 6 national tours, 2 world premieres, annual workshops, an annual 2-week summer intensive in Sorrento, Italy, (MC)2-Atlanta’s first multi-cultural dance festival, as well as a docuseries based on (MC)2 and a podcast series, Secret Architecture: the process of process.

 sarahjhillmer.com

 Since graduating Northern School of Contemporary Dance in 2019, Oliver gained his MA whilst on a placement program with James Wilton Dance company, performing multiple full length works across Europe.
 Continuing his work with James Wilton Dance where he has taken the role of Education Manager, teaching workshops to schools, universities and dance companies across the UK and European countries such as Italy, Germany, Sweden & Romania.
-Aside from teaching, Oliver has danced for music artist Fred Again as part of his US tour visuals, toured Ireland with Roisin Whelan Dance and choreographed commissions for Youth Academies across the country.
+Aside from teaching, Oliver has danced for music artist Fred Again as part of his US tour visuals, toured Ireland with Roisin Whelan Dance and choreographed his own commissions for Youth Academies and Dance Companies across the UK.

 Gavriel Spitzer graduated from the Jerusalem Academy of Music and Dance in 2000 and was a dancer with the Batsheva Ensemble and the Batsheva Dance Company from 2000-2008.
 In 2009 Gavriel joined Suzanne Dellal productions, working with choreographers Barak Marshall and Renana Raz.
 He has been a member of the Gaga teaching staff since 2002, teaching both Gaga and repertoire by Ohad Naharin both in Israel and abroad.
 Gavriel has also been the stage manager of the Batsheva Ensemble since 2012 and in 2019 became the Ensemble's rehearsal director.
 Gavriel was one of the teachers at the Ido Portal Israel facility and has been a therapist in the Ilan Lev method since 2008.